Float Pod Spa Treatment

 If I’ve had my hair dyed or highlighted in the past two weeks, can I float?

 Unfortunately, floating can alter the color in your hair (and leave color in the pod afterward).
-We kindly request that you schedule float pod appointments greater than two weeks after your hair coloring appointments.
+We kindly request that you schedule float pod spa treatments greater than two weeks after your hair coloring appointments.

 During the Float